David Villa Says People With 'Nasty' Opinions Of MLS Have Never Watched It

 For most athletes, that means a lot.
 For Villa – who had a prolific club and international career which included winning the Champions League with Barcelona and a World Cup with Spain – it’s extra impressive.
 It’s especially noteworthy because Villa became the latest in a long line of big-name stars who came from overseas to play and didn’t just view MLS as a league to come to retire.

 As NYCFC’s captain and one of its Designated Players – a distinction which means that the club can pay him whatever it wants with only $350,000 counting against the salary cap – Villa has become one of the faces of the league.
-We recently caught up with Spain’s all-time leading goalscorer to talk about playing soccer in America, MLS’ perception as a “retirement league,” and why being named league MVP was such a huge honor for a person with quite the footballing resume.
+We recently caught up with Spain’s all-time leading goalscorer to talk about playing soccer in America, MLS’ perception as a “retirement league,” why being named league MVP was such a huge honor, and what he’s doing with MISSION.

 (Note: the interview has been lightly edited)